aschneiderman/talon-notes/pages/up-next.md

 image: hand-paid-cans-36464-pxh2.jpg
 ---

- To launch Talon notes: `launch start`, start Talon notes.
-For scripting: `talon open log`.
-To memorize:
+Launch Talon notes: `launch start`, `start Talon notes`.
+Scripting: `talon open log`
-- `customize additional words`, `customize words to replace` (learn about abbreviations?)(copy to writing)
+- `customize additional words`, `customize words to replace`
-- `go line end/start`
 - `grave`: \`, `hash`: #

-##  Next Tasks
+## This Week Punch List

+get fluent with emails
+- drafts
+- curserless: blue versus green
+- email addresses, including how to store main email and cc emails
+- how to say 's, space
+- command for markdown bullet, header
+- how to move, delete lines
-- out look: sent items, deleted items
+- sent items , deleted items
-- get hub: ad customize word for get hub, commands for commit to main, wich also does equivalent of push it
+- add command to backup customized words,: `launch start`, `start copy words`
+- homonyms, abbreviations
+- curserless: practice basic commands, grab the target plus two words

+get fluent with slack
+- handles
+- emojis
+- being relaxed, annunciating my words, speaking in phrases

+hub
+- command for commit to main

+mouse grid

+if I have time
 - client info

-- add command to backup customized words,: `launch start`, `start copy words`
+- fix save and reload so it waits for a second more

+##  Next Stuff

+how to check the talon log by voice

+rango talon

+in my main commands, at a set up file also enter it in my talon notes, on set up

+chrome-extension://lnemjdnjjofijemhdogofbpcedhgcpmb/onboarding.9f1b2119.html

+something weird going on with rango once I launch chrome, I seem to need to fiddle with it and fiddle with a new website before it shows up

+over the next couple of days, try playing with it and seen how it goes. also try reading the instructions again

+commands to add:
+chrome:
+address(in addition to address bar)

 hud:
 https://github.com/chaosparrot/talon_hud